kangclzjc/koordinator/docs/proposals/20230608-nri-mode-resource-management.md

 ## Motivation

 Koordinator as a QoS based scheduling system for hybrid workloads orchestration on Kubernetes and its runtime hooks support two working [modes](https://github.com/koordinator-sh/koordinator/blob/main/docs/design-archive/koordlet-runtime-hooks.md) for different scenarios: `Standalone` and `Proxy`.
 However, both of them have some [constraints](https://shimo.im/docs/m4kMLdgO1LIma9qD).
-We'd like to integrate NRI framework to address these constraints based on community recommend mechanism.
+NRI (Node Resource Interface), which is a public interface for controlling node resources is a general framework for CRI-compatible container runtime plug-in extensions.
+It provides a mechanism for extensions to track the state of pod/containers and make limited modifications to their configuration.
+We'd like to integrate NRI framework to address `Standalone` and `Proxy` constraints based on this community recommend mechanism.

 ### Goals

 - Support NRI mode resource management for koordinator.